vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Models/Inverted Normals.md

 ### Resolution
 Research how to **invert/flip normals** in your modelling program.
 Additional key words to search for are **face normals** and **backface culling**.
+Select the inverted faces and flip their normals.

 ^^^
 ![Blender - Flip Normals](blender-flip-normals.png)
 ^^^ Flip Normals in Blender

-**Backface Culling** describes single-sided rendering, and is something you may wish to enable in your modelling program when working with models that are to be used inside Unity.
+**Backface Culling** is single-sided rendering, enable it in your modelling program to see how a model will appear in Unity.

 ^^^
 ![Blender - Backface Culling](blender-backface-culling.png)
 ^^^ Backface Culling in Blender

-Not all your faces may be inverted, so make sure you understand which are.
-If one object has partially flipped normals there may be a **recalculate normals** operation that can unify the normal direction.
+If an object has partially flipped normals there may be a **recalculate normals** operation to unify the normal direction.

 ---